-Try to do ten repetitions of each exercise.

-You should do your exercises in this order at least twice a day at home, until your follow-up physiotherapy appointment.
+Try to do five to ten repetitions of each exercise.
+You should do your exercises in this order at least twice a day at home, until your follow up physiotherapy appointment.
 They can then be altered or increased under the guidance of your physiotherapist.

-Open and close hand your gently as comfort allows.
+Open and close your hand gently as comfort allows.